 The new DFYP Youth Strategy 2022-2025 provides a four year strategic road map for how the City will deliver initiatives and plans in partnership with young people that support their health, wellbeing, and connection to community.
-This new strategy was developed by the Youth Affairs Council of Western Australia (YACWA) who worked with the City throughout the project.

 The City took a youth-led approach to the development of the Strategy by engaging eight young peer researchers to help us talk with young people.
 We spoke with nearly 600 young people aged 12 to 25 through surveys, workshops, a postcard campaign, and art competition, as well as parents and caregivers, organisations that work with young people and City staff.
 The Strategy development also involved a review of the City's current youth provision and current youth issues and trends.